-If you have difficulty accessing the information in this document because of disability, please contact Lenny Morrow @ 432-353-4888 or by email at lmorrow@esc17.net
+If you have difficulty accessing the information in this document because of disability, please contact Lenny Morrow @ Sands CISD - Imorrow@esc17.net or 432-353-4888.

 Purpose

 The Student Code of Conduct ("Code") is the district's response to the requirements of Chapter 37 of the Texas Education Code.